aclong/trees_and_parks_counter/README.md

 Can then be compered to access to green space data calculated for all wards in England.

 This is currently being cleaned an uploaded.
 From a short project in 2017.

+The green space data and access to green space data was requested from gigl.org.uk

+The tree data was downloaded from https://data.london.gov.uk/dataset/local-authority-maintained-trees